skillstation/CBSE-X-2024/24A1/01-ishan.md

 **REMARKS**

-• Add THU session and mark TODO for Ishan;
+• @Jeevlin Add THU session and mark TODO for Ishan;

-• Add scores; give +1 if notes & problems have green tick; 0 for late submissions; if notes has green tick and problems is pending - this is incomplete and hence give 0;
+• @Jeevlin Add scores; give +1 if notes & problems have green tick; 0 for late submissions; if notes has green tick and problems is pending - this is incomplete and hence give 0;